mika-n/NGPCarMenu/ReadMe.md

 - Now you are ready to race!
 Go to *"Quick Rally/Multiplayer/Season"* in-game menu and verify that you can see the new information and car preview images in *"Select Car"* menu.
 - If you use RBRTM online tournament plugin then enable RBRTM_Integration option (enabled by default).
 If the car preview image is drawn at wrong location in RBRTM menus then check resolution specific RBRTM_CarPictureRect option in NGPCarMenu.ini file.
 Set correct rectangle coordinates where the car preview image should be dran (pro tip.
 Take fullscreen screenshot and use Paint app to see the correct coordinates of the bottom left "empty rectangle area" in Shakedown menu).
 - If you use RBR_RX BTB tracks plugin then enable RBRRX_Integration option (enabled by default).
 If the map preview image is drawn at wrong location in RBR_RX menus then check RBRRX_MapPictureRect INI option.
 See Plugins\NGPCarMenu\preview\maps\ folder for a sample BTB map preview image file.
+- If you are tired of doing half a dozen of key presses to open your favorite plugin ("Load profile/Options/Plugins/MyFavouritePlugin") then set AutoLogon option and NGPCarMenu takes you there automatically when RBR is launched.

 The NGPCarMenu.ini file has various screen resolution specific options.
 There are default values for the most common resolutions, but if the resolution you use is not there the plugin adds it there automatically with default values.
 Refer to NGPCarMenu.ini.sample for more information about new options.